Arthur (TV series)

-Arthur is an animated television series developed by Marc Brown and Kathy Waugh and produced by WGBH Boston for PBS.
-Based on Brown's Arthur book series, it is set in the fictional city of Elwood City and revolves around the lives of Arthur Read, an anthropomorphic aardvark, his friends and family, and their daily interactions with each other.
+Arthur is an animated children's television series developed by Marc Brown and Kathy Waugh and produced by WGBH Boston for PBS.
+Based on Brown's Arthur book series, the series is set in the fictional city of Elwood City and follows the everyday lives of Arthur Read, an anthropomorphic aardvark, his family, his friends, and their interactions with one another.

-Production on the series was first announced in 1995 by WGBH and Montreal-based animation studio CINAR, and aired its first episode on October 7, 1996 on PTV, later renamed PBS Kids.
-During its 25-season run, the show broadcast 253 half-hour episodes.
-In June 2018, Arthur was renewed for four additional seasons, through its 25th season.
-It was subsequently announced on July 27, 2021, that the 25th season would be its last.
-Arthur concluded its run on February 21, 2022.
+Production was first announced in 1995 by WGBH and Montreal-based animation studio CINAR, and the series premiered on October 7, 1996, on PTV, later renamed PBS Kids.
+During its 25-season run, Arthur aired 253 half-hour episodes.
+In June 2018, the series was renewed for four additional seasons, extending its run through season 25.
+On July 27, 2021, it was announced that the 25th season would be the series' last.
+The series concluded on February 21, 2022.

-Arthur received praise for depicting subject matter relatable to families such as asthma, dyslexia, cancer, diabetes, and autism.
-It also encourages reading and relationships with family and friends through its depiction of people with different personalities, beliefs and interests.
-It was the longest-running children's animated series in the United States, until it was surpassed by SpongeBob SquarePants in 2025, and is the fifth longest-running animated series in the United States, behind The Simpsons, South Park, Family Guy, and SpongeBob SquarePants.
+Arthur received critical acclaim for its portrayal of issues affecting children and families, including asthma, dyslexia, cancer, diabetes, and autism.
+It also promotes reading and emphasizes the importance of family and friendship through its diverse cast of characters with varying personalities, beliefs, and interests.
+It was the longest-running children's animated series in the United States until it was surpassed by SpongeBob SquarePants in 2024, and is the fifth-longest-running American animated television series, behind The Simpsons, South Park, Family Guy, and SpongeBob SquarePants.